tarunsrikonda/n8n-content-marketing-workflow/README.md

 ## Overview:

-End-to-end AI workflow automation using n8n, LLMs, and API-based orchestration for marketing and operational use cases.
+End-to-end AI workflow automation using n8n, LLMs, and API-based orchestration for marketing and operational workflows.

 This n8n workflow automates content marketing: generates topics, drafts articles with AI, optimizes for SEO, creates images, publishes to WordPress, and schedules posts to LinkedIn/X via Postiz and email via Brevo.

+## Problem Statement

+Manual content research, creation, and publishing workflows are time-consuming, error-prone, and difficult to scale consistently across teams.

+This project addresses:

+1. High manual effort in content creation
+2. Inconsistent output quality
+3. Lack of scalable automation for marketing operations

+## Solution

+An AI-powered automation pipeline that:

+1. Accepts structured inputs
+2. Uses LLMs for content generation
+3. Validates outputs using structured JSON parsing
+4. Automates publishing and reporting workflows

 ## Benefits:
 1. Saves hours weekly on content creation
 2. Ensures consistent multi-channel posting
 3. Scalable for teams and multiple clients.

-## Import Instructions:

-1. In n8n, click "+" > "Import from File."
-2. Select the JSON from /workflows/.
-3. Set up credentials (e.g., API keys for Groq, Postiz, Brevo, WordPress).
-4. Test and activate.

 ## Screenshots: